johndwalker/clinerules-bank/05-coding-best-practices.md

 ### Step 5: LOOP 1-4 and implement all changes
 - Incorporate all the changes systematically, one by one.
 - Verify the changes and test them one by one.
+- When complete, commit the changes to active branch (not main or master).

 ### Step 6: Optimize the implemented codes
 - Optimize the implemented code, after all changes are tested and verified.